Skip to content

 Quick Start Guide

-# Launch the desktop application
+# Launch the web interface (opens http://localhost:8001)

 mkv-match gui

-💻 Command Line Interface
+💻 Command Line Interface (Advanced)

-For automation and advanced users:
+For automation and advanced users who prefer the terminal.

 1. Configuration Setup